analysys/ans-javascript-sdk/README.md

-# analysys JavaScript SDK
+# Analysys JavaScript SDK

 ========

-This is the official JavaScript SDK for analysys.
+This is the official JavaScript SDK for Analysys.

 ## Learn More